Oevelgonne Museum Harbour

 5. The museum harbor was the first of its kind in Germany.

-9. A small pontoon serves as an open-air café in the summer – improvised, charming, right by the water.
+9. A small pontoon serves as an open-air café in summer – improvised, charming, right by the water.

 10. Most of the ships belong to private individuals or the association – not to the city or the museum.

-Who is the Museum Harbor Oevelgönne suitable for?
+Who is the museum harbor Oevelgönne suitable for?

 Category Price

-Access to the grounds free
+Access to the site Free of charge

-Visit to the visitor center free
+Visit to the visitor centre Free of charge

 Ship tours (outside of events) mostly freely accessible

-Elbe tour with a historic ship approx. 10 to 18 € (depending on the ship)
+Elbe tour with historic ship approx. 10 to 18 &euros; (depending on the ship)

-When did the Museum Harbour Oevelgönne open?
+When did the Museum Harbor Oevelgonne open?

 Area Opening Hours

-Outdoor Area & Docks
+Outdoor Area & Jetties

 • daily: around the clock